agilepro/baroque/src/pages/season-2024.md

-Our season begins with the first of four concerts led by Jörg Reddin, the distinguished Baroque organist, vocalist, and conductor who holds J S. Bach’s old job in Arnstadt, Germany.
+Our season begins with the first of four concerts led by Jörg Reddin, the distinguished Baroque organist, vocalist, and conductor who holds J S. Bach's old job in Arnstadt, Germany.
-The Festival is proud to host Jörg Reddin’s North American debut!
+The Festival is proud to host Jörg Reddin's North American debut!
 Following the performance, there will be a meet-the- artists reception and tribute to Linda Berman-Hall for sponsors, donors, and season ticket holders in nearby Holy Cross Hall.